-A.8 Membership Fees:
+A.8 Membership Fees.

 Member countries will be responsible for the payment of any membership fees or levies determined from time to time by the World/ European Rimfire and Air Rifle Benchrest Federation Delegates Meeting.
 Failure to meet deadlines set for the payment of such fees will result in the non-acceptance of shooters from that country in any events conducted by the World Rimfire and Air Rifle Benchrest Federation.

-Annual WRABF membership costs for each country is set at \$50 US.
+Annual WRABF membership costs for each country are set at \$50 US.
 This is to be paid to the treasurer at the beginning of each year starting in 2012.
+Membership fees maybe adjusted from to time to time by the WRABF executive committee.

 Annual ERABSF membership costs for each country is set at €40.
 This is to be paid to the treasurer at the beginning of each year starting in 2013.
+Membership fees maybe adjusted from to time to time by the ERABSF executive committee.

-A.9 Conduct of Events:
+A.9 Conduct of Events.

-A World Rimfire Championship shall be conducted every four years.
-A World Cup will also be held every four years (at the same time and venue as the European Championship), (two years after and two years before) each World Championship.
+A WRABF World Championship shall be conducted every four years.
+A WRABF World Cup will also be held every four years (at the same time and venue as the European Championship), (two years after and two years before) each World Championship.
 All events at such Championships will be conducted in accordance with these Rules.

-Should the host country traditionally conduct events in metric equivalences, same will be allowed, however all events for that Championship will be conducted metric values.
+Should the host country traditionally conduct events in metric equivalences, same will be allowed, however all events for that Championship will be conducted in metric values.

-A.10 Changes to Rules to be used at World/ European Rimfire Championship:
+A.10 Changes to Rules to be used at WRABF/ European Rimfire Championship.

 Should changes be required to these rules, these should be advised to the Executive Committee members at least one year prior to competition, and confirmation of such changes approved by the next Executive meeting.
 Should no such changes be advised, then the competition will proceed on the basis of the published information.
-A temporary change for a specific Championship can be approved by the President or nominee, in consultation with the Championship Organising Committee, subject to all competing countries approving in writing that such change have their agreement.
+A temporary change for a specific Championship can be approved by the President or nominee, in consultation with the Championship Organising Committee, subject to majority competing countries approving in writing that such change has their agreement.

-A.11 New Competition Events:
+A.11 New Competition Events.

-These Rules contain all events that are currently approved by the Delegates Committee for competition.
+These Rules contain all events that are currently approved by the Delegates Committee for competitions.
 Should a member wish to provide an alternative competition or include an additional event on the programme, such detail must be submitted to the Executive Committee two years prior to competition.
 Such application must be accompanied by the Rules of Competition under which the event will be conducted and confirmation that all administrative matters (medals, teams etc) as provided in these Rules will prevail.

-A.12 Competitor Accreditation:
+A.12 Competitor Accreditation.

 Only competitors nominated by their affiliated country/association who have met their financial obligations and who hold that countries citizenship or residency qualification will be accepted.
-In the event of doubt, the shooters primary place of residency will determine eligibility, possibly through verification of the competitor's passport.
+In the event of doubt, the shooters primary place of residency will determine eligibility, through verification of the competitor's passport.

-Where a competitor has previously competed for another country, that shooter cannot compete for a new country without a formal clearance from the originating country and a stand-down period of two years since the date of last competing at a World/ European Rimfire and Air Rifle Benchrest Federation sanctioned event.
+Where a competitor has previously competed for another country, that shooter can compete for a new country if the shooter holds citizenship of the new country.

-A.13 Territory or Protectorate:
+A.13 Territory or Protectorate.

-The recognised National Shooting Association of such territories or protectorates may seek Affiliate membership of WRABF/ ERABSF.
-For entry to be accepted into a championship, all competitors must have been resident in that territory or protectorate for a minimum of two years.
+The recognized National Shooting Association of such territories or protectorates may seek Affiliate membership of WRABF/ ERABSF.

-A.14 Minimum Number of Individual Competitors:
+A.14 Minimum Number of Individual Competitors.